Me in 1975

 Loft jazz

-My perspective on things has frequently leaned towards the cutting-edge so my taste in music ultimately evolved into the avant−garde style that was being performed in the 70s in the jazz lofts.
-This very non-commercial style of music had a serious following among musicians and some fine recordings of it can be found on the Wildflowers series.
-When these musicians came to Boston, they usually didn't play in the big name clubs of the day like the Jazz Workshop and Paul's Mall, or even the smaller ones like the 1369 Club and Debby's, but they did find that, like New York, Boston had a loft scene.
-Some of the best music I heard when I was in college was performed in the jazz lofts.
-In an Atlantic Monthly article, "Jazz − Religious and Circus", Francis Davis writes about how many of us viewed the 1970s as the "Golden Age" of jazz.
+My perspective on things has frequently leaned towards the cutting-edge so my taste in music ultimately evolved into the avant−garde style that was being performed in the 1970s in the jazz lofts (some photos).
+This very non-commercial style of music had a serious following among musicians and some fine recordings of it can be found on the Wildflowers series (this 5 record vinyl LP set, which I owned, is now on 3 CDs).
+When these musicians came to Boston, they usually didn't play in the well known clubs, but they did find that, like New York, Boston had a loft scene, and some of the best music I heard when I was in college was performed in the jazz lofts.
+In an Atlantic Monthly article, "Jazz − Religious and Circus," Francis Davis writes about how many of us viewed the 1970s as the "Golden Age" of jazz.
 Alan Douglas, who recorded the Wildflowers sessions, says, "I think the loft jazz period was the last time that significant changes took place in jazz."

 Wildflowers - The New York Loft Jazz Sessions